 Know Before You Go

-The museum is closed on Mondays.
 Children 17 and under are always free.
-Admission is free on the first Thursday of every month from 5-8 p.m., and free admission and special family programming is offered several times a year (check calendar).
+Free admission and special family programming is offered several times a year (check calendar).

 The Portland Art Museum is the largest art museum in Oregon and one of the oldest in the country.
 Located in two historic buildings on Portland’s South Park Blocks, the museum is central to the city’s cultural district and houses a large and wide-ranging collection of art.